 Psychological violence (most common among male victims)

-- Belittling and humiliating: making you feel dumber, weaker, or less capable
+- Belittling and humiliating: making you feel dumber, weaker, or less capable than you are

-- Gaslighting: facts are distorted until you doubt your own memory
+- Gaslighting: facts are distorted until you doubt your own memory and judgment

 - Isolation: gradually cutting you off from friends, family and colleagues